a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 # Recreate virtual interface we previously deleted
 #
 # 'managed' is type STA
-$ sudo iw phy phy0 interface add wlan0 type managed
+$ sudo iw phy0 interface add wlan0 type managed

 # Tell NetworkManager to configure your radio (might do this by default, but just in case)
 #